 Chris has climbed mountains from Mount Washington to Mount San Jacinto in Palm Springs, California.
 For those that do not know.
 Chris also dabbles in food eating contests and challenges.
 Having a unique background with friends including Joey Chestnut and Casey Webb, Chris has the ability to eat a whole 16-pound turkey or a 32 inch meat lover's pizza.

-Throughout his career, Chris has worked at a wide range of places from Amazon to USA Today to a variety of rumors and fantasy sports sites.
+Throughout his career, Chris has worked at a lot of places from DraftKings to USA Today and much more.

 Finally, Chris has been nominated for quite a few awards from the Fantasy Sports Writers Association for Hockey Writer Of The Year.
-Also, there have been a number of high-stakes fantasy trophies and rings that Chris sports in his house.
+Also, there have been a number of amazing fantasy hockey championships from expert to high-stake leagues.

 Education